proplot-dev/proplot/docs/why.rst

 Solution
 --------

-ProPlot can succinctly create detailed geographic plots using either cartopy or basemap as "backends".
+Proplot can succinctly create detailed geographic plots using either cartopy or basemap as "backends".
 By default, cartopy is used, but basemap can be used by passing ``basemap=True`` to axes-creation commands or by setting :rcraw:`basemap` to ``True``.
 To create a geographic plot, simply pass the `PROJ <https://proj.org>`__